 Master in Literatures in English

-The courses in this programme are closely linked to the current research of staff members, so that students are involved in cutting-edge developments.
+The courses in this program are closely linked to the current research of staff members so that students are involved in cutting-edge developments.
 You are encouraged to explore your own interests in depth using the tools and theories we provide you with, culminating in your own research project when you write your MA-thesis in the second semester.

 Alternatively, you can choose to continue your studies by pursuing a research degree or an educational Master’s degree that enables you to teach senior secondary school classes.
 There are also many opportunities available in journalism and translation.
 Specializing in Literatures in English makes you especially equipped for jobs in the publishing industry and the media.